AvtsVivek/AspNetCoreSecurityTuts/src/exercises/220700-WebAppRegisterUser/ReadMe.md

       }
   }
   ```
-- Configure the services to let the container know about the db context.
+- Configure the services to let the di container know about the db context.

   ```cs
   builder.Services.AddDbContext<AppDbContext>(options =>